adjust/cordova_sdk/README.md

 Adjust.setPushToken("YourPushNotificationsToken");
 ```

-Push tokens are used for Audience Builder and client callbacks, and they are required for the upcoming uninstall tracking feature.
+Push tokens are used for Audience Builder and client callbacks, and they are required for the uninstall tracking feature.

 ### <a id="pre-installed-trackers"></a>Pre-installed trackers